lyvinhhung/Udacity-Data-Analyst-Nanodegree/p6 - Data Visualization/README.md

 - I flipped the chart from horizontal bar chart to vertical bart chart.
 - I remove the individual age & only shows aggergrate age group.
 - I intended to add few special effect (highlight a chart when mouseover) but this would not be necessary.
+- I switched from Number of Survival to Survival Rates since the amount of passengers in each class/ages group is not similar.

 Final rendition of the data visualization is shown below: